subquery/documentation/docs/subquery_network/node_operators/setup/becoming-a-node-operator.md

 ### Port configurations

-Here are the recommended port configurations for running an Node Operator service:
+Here are the recommended port configurations for running a Node Operator service:

 - Port `8000 / TCP`: This port should be configured to only allow access from your own IP address, used by `indexer_coordinator`.
 - Port `7370 / UDP`: This port can be opened to the public and used for broadcasting data to multiple clients or nodes in a peer-to-peer network, used by `indexer_proxy`.
 - Port `80 / HTTP`: This port can be opened to the public and used by `indexer_proxy`.

-It's important to ensure that these ports are properly configured and secured to prevent any unauthorized access or security breaches.
+It's important to ensure that these ports are properly configured and secured to prevent any unauthorised access or security breaches.

 ### Docker